fortheusers/chestotesto/README.md

 - Pressing (X) does the same thing as pressing the dumb button...and why on *earth* would you press the dumb button?

 ### Technical lowdown:
+v0.0.3:
+  The logo at the top is a NetImageElement, which fetches an image from the internet and displays it.
+If the download fails, it falls back to a local image
+  Code has been updated for the newer Chesto API, which uses smart pointers, lambdas, and constraints

+v0.0.2:
+  Updated for RootDisplay changes, and to use the new Chesto Makefile system

 *(This text is also in the bottom scroller.)*

 Technical lowdown v0.0.1: